paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 ## Project Overview

 This project implements a modular information retrieval (IR) engine in Python built on top of TF-IDF weighting, boolean retrieval, cosine similarity, and phrase queries.
-It loads a text collection from a JSON file, builds an inverted index with positional information, and offers a simple CLI for experimentation with IR concepts on a small document set.[attached_file:59][attached_file:60]
+It loads a text collection from a JSON file, builds an inverted index with positional information, and offers a simple CLI for experimentation with IR concepts on a small document set.

 ## Features

-- Load a document collection from JSON (`collection_tfidf_ir_engine.json`) with `name` (ID) and `content` (text) fields.[attached_file:59][attached_file:60]
+- Load a document collection from JSON (`collection_tfidf_ir_engine.json`) with `name` (ID) and `content` (text) fields.
 - Incremental or bulk insertion and removal of documents from the active collection.
 - Text normalization with lowercasing, accent removal, and regex-based tokenization.
 - Vocabulary construction and positional inverted index: term → {doc_id → [positions]}.